Salem/Pisot Numbers in the Weyl Spectrum: Birational maps on

-There are only two possibilities for the dynamical degrees in $\Lambda_\mathbb{C}$.
-By Diller-Favre \cite{Diller-Favre:2001} and Blanc-Cantat \cite{blancdynamical}, we know \begin{thm}\cite{Diller-Favre:2001,blancdynamical} Suppose $f$ is a birational map on a surface $\mathbf{P}^2(\mathbb{C})$.
-If $\lambda(f) \ne 1$, then \begin{itemize} \item either the dynamical degree is a Salem number and $f$ is birationally equivalent to an automorphism \item or the dynamical degree is a Pisot number, and $f$ is not birationally equivalent to an automorphism. \end{itemize} \end{thm} The Salem number $\lambda_s$ is an algebraic integer $>1$ with a monic self-reciprocal minimal polynomial such that all Galois conjugates except $1/\lambda_s$ are on the unit circle.
-The Pisot number $\lambda_p$ is an algebraic integer $>1$ such that all Galois conjugates are of modulus strictly less than $1$.
+There are only three possibilities for the dynamical degrees in $\Lambda_\mathbb{C}$.
+By Diller-Favre \cite{Diller-Favre:2001} and Blanc-Cantat \cite{blancdynamical}, we know: \begin{thm}\cite{Diller-Favre:2001,blancdynamical} Suppose $f$ is a birational map on a surface $\mathbf{P}^2(\mathbb{C})$.
+If $\lambda(f) \ne 1$, then \begin{itemize} \item either the dynamical degree is a Salem number or a reciprocal quadratic integer and $f$ is birationally equivalent to an automorphism: \item or the dynamical degree is a Pisot number, and $f$ is not birationally equivalent to an automorphism: \end{itemize} \end{thm} A Salem number $\lambda_s$ is an algebraic integer greater than $1$ with a monic, self-reciprocal minimal polynomial of degree $\ge 4$, such that all Galois conjugates except $1/\lambda_s$ lie on the unit circle.
+A Pisot number $\lambda_p$ is an algebraic integer greater than $1$ such that all Galois conjugates have a modulus strictly less than $1$.

-Suppose $f\in \bptwo$ is birationally equivalent to an automorphism with $\lambda(f)>1$ and let $F: X \to X$ be its algebraically stable modification on a rational surface $X$.
-Then $F$ is an automorphism on a rational surface $X$, and by Nagata, \cite{Nagata, Nagata2}, we have $F_* \in W_n$ where $W_n$ is the Coxeter group corresponding to $E_n$ diagram and $n+1$ is the Picard number of $X$.
+Suppose $f\in \bptwo$ is birationally equivalent to an automorphism with $\lambda(f)>1$, and let $F: X \to X$ be its algebraically stable modification on a rational surface $X$.
+Then $F$ is an automorphism on a rational surface $X$, and by Nagata, \cite{Nagata, Nagata2}, $F_*$ belongs to $W_n$, the Coxeter group corresponding to the $E_n$ diagram where $n+1$ is the Picard number of $X$.
 We will discuss the Coxeter group in the next Section \ref{S:coxeter}.
-The Converse is not true.
-Kim \cite{Kim:2022} shows that there is an element $\omega \in E_{14}$ such that there is no rational surface automorphism $F$ such that $F_* = \omega$.
-However, by McMullen \cite{McMullen:2007}, Uehara \cite{Uehara:2010}, and Kim \cite{Kim:2023}, for any spectral radius of $\omega \in E_n, n\ge 10$, there is a birational map $f\in \bptwo$ such that $\lambda(f) = \rho(\omega)$.